 A story told a while ago, finds its way back in the author's hands

 Once upon a time, a tale was written by a boy.
 He's no longer a boy and he was soon to be married.
-When it comes to the tale... it was left behind, buried in a box of notebooks and high school memories.
+When it comes to the tale, it was left behind, burried in a box of notebooks and high school memories.

-So for a wedding gift, I and my boyfriend decided to publish a book to inspire the young family to be brave and never let dreams slip off their hands.
+So, for a wedding gift, my boyfriend and I, decided to publish a book to inspire the young family to be brave and never let dreams slip off their hands.

-We had 15 days to copy the text from the original, correct it, draw illustrations and figure out how to design, pre-press and print the book.
-Regarding that, neither of us have ever printed anything more than a poster for the wall above the sofa.
+We had 15 days to transcript the text, edit it, draw illustrations and figure out how to design, pre-press and print the book.

 We had the story printed on 20, A4 pages, given as a gift a long time ago.
 We needed to "digitize" it in order to make things happen.